symfony/symfony-docs/book/translation.rst

     *country* code (e.g. ``fr_FR`` for French/France) is recommended.

 In this chapter, you'll learn how to use the Translation component in the Symfony2 framework.
-Read the
+You can read the
+:doc:`Translation component documentation </components/translation/usage>`
-:doc:`components documentation </components/translation>` to learn how to use the Translator.
-Overall, the process has several common steps:
+to learn even more.
+Overall, the process has several steps:

+#. :ref:`Enable and configure <book-translation-configuration>` Symfony's
+   translation service;

 #.
-Enable and configure Symfony's Translation component;

-#.
 Abstract strings (i.e. "messages") by wrapping them in calls to the
-   ``Translator`` (learn about this in ":doc:`/components/translation/usage`");
+   ``Translator`` (":ref:`book-translation-basic`");

+#. :ref:`Create translation resources/files <book-translation-resources>`
+   for each supported locale that translate each message in the application;

 #.
-Create translation resources for each supported locale that translate
-   each message in the application;

-#.
-Determine, set and manage the user's locale for the request and optionally
+Determine, :ref:`set and manage the user's locale <book-translation-user-locale>`
-   on the user's entire session.
+   for the request and optionally on the user's entire session.

+.. _book-translation-configuration:

 Configuration
 -------------

 Translations are handled by a ``translator`` :term:`service` that uses the user's locale to lookup and return translated messages.
-Before using it, enable the ``Translator`` in your configuration:
+Before using it, enable the ``translator`` in your configuration:

 .. configuration-block::